Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "I don’t need a Gaoian’s nasal gifts to sniff out personal opprobrium like that."

 "I wish I didn’t, either."
 Kenshi sniffed, then grimaced.
-"Keeda, that scent lingers...Anyway, can you blame him?
+"Keeda, that scent lingers...
+Anyway, can you blame him?
 His entire species got biodroned.
 I daresay the thought of what Henen did *would* be personally offensive to him."

 "And the OmoAru remnant are nothing if not proud.
 I think we can count on him to back us."